Skip to content

 TongSIM Lite’s Arena system streams level assets into the current world using ULevelStreamingDynamic.

-This repo already uses a split between demo and reusable content:
+After unreal/Content is downloaded, the project uses a split between demo and reusable content:

 • Demo maps: unreal/Content/Developer/Maps/